Mehul Choksi: Punjab National Bank (PNB) fraud case

 In March 2018, a special PMLA court issued non-bailable arrest warrants (NBWs) against Choksi, and his nephews Nirav Modi and Neeshal Deepak Modi, owner of Firestar Diamonds.
 They are suspected of colluding with two employees of Punjab National Bank (PNB), the country's second-largest state-owned lender, in an alleged $1.8 billion fraud.
 At least six PNB staff and at least six employees of Choksi and Modi have been arrested so far.
 Choksi is a fugitive of Indian government.
 Choksi has protested his innocence in an open letter.
 On 6 March 2018, the CBI detained Vipul Chitalia, the Vice-President of Gitanjali Group of Companies and a key aide of Choksi.
 Chitalia was arrested at Mumbai airport and remained in custody till March 2018.
 A designated PMLA authority held that 41 properties worth about Rs 1,210 crore, attached by the Enforcement Directorate (ED) in the name of Mehul Choksi and his associated firms, are money laundering assets and ordered that their attachment should continue.
 The central probe agency provisionally attached 15 flats and 17 office premises in Mumbai, a mall in Kolkata, a four-acre farm house in Alibaug and 231 acres of land at locations like Nashik, Nagpur, Panvel in Maharashtra and Villupuram in Tamil Nadu, in February 2018 under the Prevention of Money Laundering Act (PMLA) in connection with the about US$2 billion alleged fraud at a Mumbai-based branch of the Punjab National Bank (PNB).

 On 7 January 2018, Choksi left India to the Caribbean nation of Antigua and Barbuda.
 A few days later, the PNB scam was disclosed.
 On 15 January, he took the oath of citizenship of Antigua and Barbuda, where he applied for the citizenship in November 2017 under the country's Citizenship by Investment program.
 However, Indian authorities argue that he has not renounced his Indian citizenship.
 On 17 June, his lawyer informed the Bombay High Court that he left India for medical check-up and not to avoid prosecution in the case.
 Ever since, CBI has been trying to extradite him back to India.
+In December 2018, Interpol published a Red Notice against Choksi at India's request.